BX

 The roof comprises a continuous glulam beam, which cantilevers out on both sides of the columns.
 There are additional glulam beams spanning perpendicular to these which tie the columns together and pick up the inclined secondary steel RHS beams supporting the roof covering – a glazed canopy.
 Mild galvanised steel cruciform columns in two rows parallel and adjacent to Plots 1 and 2 prop the timber canopy to reduce deflections and maintain structural integrity.

-Cycle parking for 68 cycles will be provided within the new building, with two lifts and escalators up to the new overbridge that provides an important pedestrian route across the Midland Main Line.
+Cycle parking for 68 cycles is provided within the new entrance, with two lifts and escalators up to the new overbridge that provides an important pedestrian route across the Midland Main Line.
 The eastern entrance also supports the ambition at Brent Cross West to provide step-free access from street level to the platforms for anyone with mobility issues, as well as platform humps that level the boarding points to the trains on the platforms.
 Provisions are sized to allow for passenger flow to be easy and uninterrupted.

 In bringing together the wider vision for Brent Cross Town, Argent Related and Barnet Council have established plans for 6,700 homes, workspace for 25,000 employees, shops, restaurants, leisure, culture and events space as well as 14,000m2 of indoor sports facilities and 20ha of parks.
 There will also be student accommodation and the redevelopment of three local schools.